-As ballots continue to come in for the remaining states in the 2020 U.S. election, questions remain about both the counting process itself and the finality of the states that candidates have already “won.”
+Ballots continue to come in for the remaining states in the 2020 U.S. election.
+Yet, questions remain about both the counting process itself and the finality of the states that candidates have already “won.”

-In a presidential race as close and important as this, everyone is on high alert for signs of misconduct or interference.
-And after what happened in the 2016 election, the Russian Federation has been placed high on the list for potential underminers of the democratic system.
+During an election as close and important as this, everyone is on high alert for signs of misconduct or interference.
+After what happened in the 2016 election, America has placed the Russian Federation high on the list of potential underminers of the democratic system.

 Fortunately, as far as we can tell, there has been little to no observable interference from the superpower.
-Dmitri Alperovitch, who worked with a private company hired by Democrats to investigate the 2016 election, noted, “The big story so far is how little we have seen from Russia over the course of this election.”
+Dmitri Alperovitch is a cybersecurity expert who worked with a private company hired by Democrats to investigate the 2016 election.
+He notes, “The big story so far is how little we have seen from Russia over the course of this election.”

-The Russian government, itself, hasn’t made any statements yet, but Putin-supporters have certainly expressed Russia’s desire to dodge allegations, namely from a foreign affairs chair, Konstantin Kosachev.
-“Russia benefits from any certainty in which the losers won’t need to resort to claims of foreign interference.”
+The Russian government, itself, hasn’t made any statements yet, but Putin-supporters have certainly expressed Russia’s desire to dodge allegations.
+Konstantin Kosachev, a foreign affairs chair, explains, “Russia benefits from any certainty in which the losers won’t need to resort to claims of foreign interference.”

 Dangers for Democracy

-The worst fear is the possibility of hidden malware placed in the system months or even years beforehand.
-If the cyber threat did exist, it would most likely be activated by Putin when the ballot count was at its most intense moment in order to sow chaos; it might scramble voter signatures like we saw in Georgia on Oct.
-27, or freeze up election-reporting systems entirely, which is the FBI’s biggest worry amid the already controversial shift toward mail-in ballots.
+The worst fear is that someone placed hidden malware in the system months or even years beforehand.
+If the cyber threat did exist, it would most likely be activated by Putin when the ballot count was at its most intense moment in order to sow chaos.
+It might scramble voter signatures like we saw in Georgia on Oct.
+27. Or it could freeze up election-reporting systems entirely, which is the FBI’s biggest worry amid the already controversial shift toward mail-in ballots.

 Dave Tackett, an intelligence officer in West Virginia explains, “The goal is not to influence a race, but to break down a democracy.”

-As a nation, if for no other reason then for the sake of democracy, we all have a part to play in remaining calm.
-If foreign nations wish to sow chaos, it is chaos we must fight to prevent.
+If for no other reason than democracy, all of America has a part to play in remaining calm.
+If foreign nations wish to sow chaos, then it is chaos we must fight to prevent.
 With tense bodies and anxiety, we can only await the election results.
 There may be any number of attacks on the election over the next few days, yet only time will tell.

 Photo Source: Richard Patterson